CA4022/Lab1-Configuration-HadoopMR/README.md

    1. For this session only: `$ export JAVA_HOME=<path returned from previous command>`
    2. For hadoop: change value in configuration file `etc/hadoop/hadoop-env.sh`
 * Make sure you are in hadoop home directory`$ cd <hadoop dir> `

+## Start your cluster
+Remember you need to start your cluster before you can access anything on the Hadoop Distributed File System (HDFS).

+Follow instructions from **Execution** in the Apache [manual](<https://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-common/SingleCluster.html>)

 # Java: running an example jar